polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 Inside of our C# slots again, we can evaluate such expressions if we want to.
 The above `Get` method, in our C# slot, only returns the raw value of our slot.
-But if you use its `GetEx` version instead, all expressions will be evaluated, until we're left with a non-expression value, and then that value will be returned.
+But if you use its `GetEx` version instead, all expressions will be evaluated recursively, until we're left with a non-expression value, and then that value will be returned.

 This means that the following Hyperlambda ...